-Your service member’s military ID is the pass to a range of free and low-cost adventures.
+Your service member’s military ID is a pass to a range of free and low-cost adventures.

 - Military lodging.
 This includes both recreational lodging (such as Armed Forces Recreation Centers resorts) and official PCS/temporary duty lodging (on a space available basis).
-This program is available to help your service member save money on vacation.
+This program is available to help your service member save money while on vacation.

 - America the Beautiful Pass.
-Active-duty, National Guard and reservists are eligible for a free annual pass to more than 2,000 federal recreation sites, including national parks.
+Active duty, National Guard and reservists are eligible for a free annual pass to more than 2,000 federal recreation sites, including national parks.
 (Note: The passes are not issued by MWR organizations, you must obtain the pass from the National Park Service).

 The MWR Digital Library

 Your service member will find a treasure trove of free resources through the MWR Digital Library.
-In addition to eBooks, audiobooks and magazines, your service member will find the following and much more:
+In addition to eBooks, audiobooks and magazines, they will find the following and much more:

 - Ancestry Library unlocks the story of your family through billions of U.S. and international records.